 By Larry Basinait

-Deploying a global workforce and ensuring access to the best talent is a crucial component of success for many enterprises.
-Global labor market data is an invaluable tool for multinational HR departments and can be used to inform critical decisions around the best countries and regions in which to grow.
-PeopleScout, a global provider of RPO, MSP, and total workforce solutions, has partnered with HRO Today to produce quarterly reports that compile current international labor market figures, including measures such as national Gross Domestic Product (GDP), unemployment rates, and important trends from the world’s leading economies by country and region.
-This data reveals actionable information about the quality and availability of the talent pool, working conditions, and recruitment opportunities.
+Deploying a global workforce and ensuring access to the best talent is a crucial component of success for all multinational enterprises.
+Global labor market intelligence is an invaluable tool for HR departments and can be used to inform critical decisions around the best countries and regions in which to grow.
+PeopleScout, a global provider of RPO, MSP, and total workforce solutions, has partnered with HRO Today magazine to produce quarterly reports that compile current international labor market figures, including measures such as national Gross Domestic Product (GDP), unemployment rates, and population estimates.

 By Debbie Bolla